Aniceto Sobrepeña

-Aniceto "Chito" Mangahas Sobrepeña is the president of the Metrobank Foundation.
-He is also the executive director of GT Foundation, vice chairman of the Federal Land, vice chairman, Manila Doctors Hospital, Inc. and a member of the board of trustees of the Toyota Motor Philippines School of Technology, Inc.(TMP Tech).
-Prior to working in the private sector, Sobrepeña was concurrently the cabinet secretary in the Office of the President and Head of the Presidential Management Staff during President Corazon C. Aquino’s administration, and deputy director general of the National Economic and Development Authority (NEDA).
+Aniceto Mangahas "Chito" Sobrepeña (June 17, 1953 – January 11, 2026) was a Filipino businessman, civil servant and civic leader.
+He was the president of the Metrobank Foundation.
+Sobrepeña was also the executive director of GT Foundation, vice chairman of the Federal Land, vice chairman of the Manila Doctors Hospital, Inc. and a member of the board of trustees of the Toyota Motor Philippines School of Technology, Inc. (TMP Tech).
+Prior to working in the private sector, Sobrepeña was concurrently a cabinet secretary in the Office of the President and Head of the Presidential Management Staff under President Corazon C. Aquino, as well as Deputy Director-General of the National Economic and Development Authority (NEDA) under President Fidel V. Ramos.

 Early life and education

-Sobrepeña was born on June 17, 1953, in San Jose City, a farming community in northern Nueva Ecija.
-He graduated with First Honorable Mention honors in high school in 1969.
-He finished his A.B. political science degree, cum laude, and with departmental honors at the Ateneo de Manila University (ADMU) in 1973.
+Sobrepeña was born on June 17, 1953, in San Jose City in northern Nueva Ecija.
+He graduated First Honorable Mention from high school in 1969, and finished his political science degree, cum laude and with departmental honors, at Ateneo de Manila University in 1973.
 Later, he acquired his Certificate in Development Economics from the University of the Philippines School of Economics (UPSE) as a National Economic and Development Authority (NEDA) Scholar in 1974.
-He completed his Master of Arts in development economics from Williams College in Massachusetts, US, in 1977, also a NEDA-USAID scholar in 1977.
+He completed his Master of Arts in development economics from Williams College in Massachusetts, as a NEDA-USAID scholar in 1977.

-Sobrepeña was a member of the Federation of Free Farmers during the pre-martial law era, advocating land reform even though his family, owned substantial tracts of land in the province.
+He was a member of the Federation of Free Farmers during the pre-Martial Law era, advocating land reform even though his family owned substantial tracts of land in the province.
 He was recruited to join the NEDA right after graduation, and after finishing his training at the UPSE, he volunteered for an assignment serving in the Eastern Visayas Regional Development Council from 1974 to 1976.

 Public service

 Beginning as a research assistant, Sobrepeña became a director in the national government at the age of 27, steering the Policy Coordination Staff of NEDA.
-He later joined the Office of the President as undersecretary before being appointed as cabinet secretary and head of the Presidential Management Staff (PMS) from 1990 to 1992 during the historic transition to democrative governance, Sobrepeña was the youngest member in the Corazon Aquino Cabinet at age 36.
-His last appointment in government was during the term of President Fidel V. Ramos as Deputy Director General of the NEDA from 1992 to 1995.
-His total government service of more than 22 years marked with the distinction of achieving the highest rank in the Career Executive Service Officers (CESO) corps (Rank I) from the Career Executive Service Board.
+He later joined the Office of the President as undersecretary before being appointed as cabinet secretary and head of the Presidential Management Staff (PMS) from 1990 to 1992 during the transition to democratic governance, Sobrepeña was the youngest member of the Aquino Cabinet at 36.
+His last appointment in government was during the term of President Fidel V. Ramos as Deputy-Director General of the NEDA from 1992 to 1995.

-Sobrepeña worked for more than two decades in the public service.
-He directed and supervised the provision of technical and conference support to the president and the cabinet, through the Cabinet Assistance System (CAS), including coordination of presidential state visits.
-His responsibilities in the NEDA included managing the review of proposed economic policies and the formulation of regional and physical development plans.
+His government service of more than 22 years was marked with achieving the highest rank in the Career Executive Service Officers (CESO) corps (Rank I) from the Career Executive Service Board.
+He directed and supervised provision of technical and conference support to the President and the cabinet through the Cabinet Assistance System (CAS), including coordination of state visits.
+His responsibilities at NEDA included managing reviews of proposed economic policies, and the formulation of regional and physical development plans.
 When President Aquino championed NGOs and people's organizations in governance and development, Chito served on the Philippine Council for Sustainable Development (PCSD).